-Space is at a minimum in most New York City neighborhoods, so families with a limited budget often struggle to find apartments that offer gracious layouts but are within a stone’s throw to Manhattan.
-Limited apartment inventory along with a plethora of eager buyers make the process all the more challenging.
+Space is at a minimum in most New York City neighborhoods.
+Hence, families with a limited budget often struggle to find apartments that offer gracious layouts but are within a stone’s throw to Manhattan.
+Limited apartment inventory, along with a plethora of eager buyers, makes the process all the more challenging.

 If you choose an experienced buyer’s agent, however, he or she can lead you to neighborhoods in which you’ll stand a better chance of locating a family apartment.
 Read on for sections of the city known for three-bedroom apartments that sell for less than $2 million.

 This uptown neighborhood affords residents more elbow room and easy access to both Central Park and Riverside Park.
 Large prewar apartments along West End Avenue are plentiful, making the UWS a great starting point when searching for a three-bedroom residence at or around $2 million.
 Families will be in good company because this section of Manhattan attracts families and future parents.

 Bed-Stuy offers a good selection of townhouses –– some single-family and some multi-family –– and many costs much less than that $2 million price point.
 If you’re looking for a low-maintenance lifestyle, however, this neighborhood might not be for you since few apartment buildings exist in this part of Brooklyn.
 Depending on your address, commute time to Downtown Manhattan is approximately 15 minutes.

 In the heart of Brooklyn, Park Slope is one of NYC’s more obvious choices for raising a family.
 Well-known for pricey brownstones, the enclave also boasts generous prewar co-ops, which have become viable alternatives to the expensive row houses.
 Park Slope is near Prospect Park but also offers good transportation choices to commute to Manhattan, as well as a small-town vibe and laid-back lifestyle.